"GLBT Nightclubs"

 Location: Good, Small Town Parking: Ample Reviewed: Summer 2004

-Last Visit / Confirmed: Summer 2005 Visit Web Site
+Last Visit / Confirmed: Summer 2005 No Web Site

 The Friday night dance party is second to none with new dance and house music, a busy light show, pounding beats and hot men and boys (18 & up) moving it on the dance floor.
 A fresh nightclub, only 4 years young, with main bar, outdoor patio and dining.
 An oasis in the Northern Jersey countryside... (read detailed review)...